-Function Indirect addressing mode with the Program Counter as the source register may produce mov @PC, R7 add #1h, R4
+Function Indirect addressing mode with the Program Counter as the source register may produce unexpected results mov @PC, R7 add #1h, R4

-DescriptionWhen using the indirect addressing mode in an instruction with the Program Counter (PC) as the source operand, the instruction that follows immediately does not get executed.
+Description When using the indirect addressing mode in an instruction with the Program Counter (PC) as the source operand, the instruction that follows immediately does not get executed.
 For example in the code below, the ADD instruction does not get executed.

-Refer to the table below for compiler-specific fix implementation information.
+Workaround Refer to the table below for compiler-specific fix implementation information.

-IDE/Compiler Version Number Notes IAR Embedded Workbench Not affected TI MSP430 Compiler Tools (Code Composer Studio) v4.0.x or later User is required to add the compiler or assembler flag option below silicon_errata=CPU22 MSP430 GNU Compiler (MSP430-GCC) MSP430-GCC 4.9 build 167 or later instruction with PC as destination register or a data section
+IDE/Compiler Version Number Notes IAR Embedded Workbench Not affected TI MSP430 Compiler Tools (Code Composer Studio) v4.0.x or later User is required to add the compiler or assembler flag option below silicon_errata=CPU22 MSP430 GNU Compiler (MSP430- GCC) MSP430-GCC 4.9 build 167 or later

-Category Compiler-Fixed

-Function PC is corrupted when executing jump/conditional jump instruction that is followed by instruction is 0X40h or 0X50h (where X = don't care), which could either be an instruction opcode (for instructions like RRCM, RRAM, RRAM, RRUM) with PC as destination register or a data section (const data in flash memory or data variable in execution.
+CPU40 CPU Module Category Compiler-Fixed Function PC is corrupted when executing jump/conditional jump instruction that is followed by instruction with PC as destination register or a data section Description If the value at the memory location immediately following a jump/conditional jump instruction is 0X40h or 0X50h (where X = don't care), which could either be an instruction opcode (for instructions like RRCM, RRAM, RLAM, RRUM) with PC as destination register or a data section (const data in flash memory or data variable in RAM), then the PC value is auto-incremented by 2 after the jump instruction is executed; therefore, branching to a wrong address location in code and leading to wrong program execution.
+For example, a conditional jump instruction followed by data section (0140h). @0x8012 Loop DEC.W R6 @0x8014 DEC.W R7